What does a typical writing day look like for you?

 What makes a great character?

-What elements of fantasy make you like reading and writing in the genre?
+What elements of fantasy and science fiction make you like reading and writing in the genre?

 When did you start reading?
 And what books/series did you read over and over again?

 I started reading SF when I was still in elementary school.
 I read Andre Norton and read a lot of her books multiple times.
 I think my favorite was The Stars Are Ours, about scientists fleeing from an Earth that’s been taken over by a conservative religious cult, and I know I read it over and over again.
 Also, Star Rangers.

 What are some of your favourite recent reads?

 I just finished The Keeper’s Six by Kate Elliott, and Once Upon a Tome by Oliver Darkshire, and Fevered Star by Rebecca Roanhorse.

 What do you enjoy doing outside of writing and reading?

 I don’t have time to do much of anything outside of writing and reading.
 I love watching TV and movies, I like taking care of my house